 PKU is an inherited condition caused by a defect in the PAH gene.
 The PAH gene helps create phenylalanine hydroxylase, the enzyme responsible for breaking down phenylalanine.
 A dangerous buildup of phenylalanine can occur when someone eats high-protein foods, such as eggs and meat.

-Since the 1960s, hospitals in the United States have been routinely screening newborns for PKU by taking a blood sample.
-A doctor will use a needle or lancet (surgical instrument) to take a few drops of blood from your baby’s heel to test for PKU and other genetic disorders.
+Since the 1960s, hospitals in the United States have routinely screened newborns for PKU by taking a blood sample.
+A doctor uses a needle or lancet to take a few drops of blood from your baby’s heel to test for PKU and other genetic disorders.

-The screening test will be performed when the baby is one to two days old and still in the hospital.
+The screening test is performed when the baby is one to two days old and still in the hospital.
 If you don’t deliver your baby in a hospital, you’ll need to schedule the screening test with your doctor.

 Additional tests may be performed to confirm the initial results.
-They’ll test for the presence of the PAH gene mutation that causes PKU.
+These tests search for the presence of the PAH gene mutation that causes PKU.
 These tests are often done within six weeks after birth.

 If a child or adult shows symptoms of PKU, such as developmental delays, the doctor will order a blood test to confirm the diagnosis.
-This test will involve taking a sample of blood and analyzing it for the presence of the enzyme needed to break down phenylalanine.
+This test involves taking a sample of blood and analyzing it for the presence of the enzyme needed to break down phenylalanine.

-People with PKU can relieve their symptoms and prevent complications by following a special diet and taking medications.
+People with PKU can relieve their symptoms and prevent complications by following a special diet and by taking medications.

 The main way to treat PKU is to eat a special diet that limits foods containing phenylalanine.
 Infants with PKU may be fed breast milk.
-They usually also consume a special formula that’s often known as Lofenalac.
-When your baby is old enough to eat solid foods, you’ll need to avoid letting them eat foods high in protein.
-These include:
+They usually also need to consume a special formula known as Lofenalac.
+When your baby is old enough to eat solid foods, you need to avoid letting them eat foods high in protein.
+These foods include: